-There are many types of polluted water affecting rivers.
-Some dirty water comes from the pipes of factories, sewage treatment plants or cities (known as “point source” pollution).
+There are many sources of pollution that impact Wisconsin’s rivers, lakes and watersheds.
+Some pollutants come from the pipes of factories, sewage treatment plants or cities (known as “point source” pollution).
 A whole lot comes from farm fields and city streets (known as “non-point” pollution).

-Successfully implementing the phosphorus rules depends on the participation of the individuals and entities affected by this problem.
+Successfully addressing phosphorus pollution depends on the participation of the individuals and entities affected by this problem.

-- Engage and inform citizens affected by bad water and help them organize to be effective and powerful advocates for their home rivers to policy makers.
+- Empowering Wisconsinites impacted by bad water to take action, including helping them organize to be effective and powerful advocates for water issues in their communities.

-- Conduct public education campaigns to, well, educate the public: what are the real causes of pollution?
+- Providing education on the causes of pollution.
 Who’s behind it?
 Who has the power to change it?
-How can citizen power affect the outcome of what are often contentious and intractable water quality problems?
+How can citizen voices change the outcome of what are often contentious and intractable water quality problems?